The Landscape of Agentic Reinforcement Learning for LLMs: A Survey: Preliminary: From LLM RL to Agentic RL

 \subsection{RL Algorithms}

-In contemporary research, RL algorithms constitute a pivotal component in both PBRFT and agentic RL frameworks.
+In contemporary research, RL algorithms constitute a pivotal component in both PBRFT and Agentic RL frameworks.
 Different RL algorithms demonstrate distinct sample efficiency and performance characteristics, each offering a unique approach to the central challenge of aligning model outputs with complex, often subjective, human goals.
-The canonical methods, such as REINFORCE, PPO~\cite{schulman2017proximalpolicyoptimizationalgorithms}, GRPO~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}, and DPO~\cite{rafailov2024directpreferenceoptimizationlanguage}, form a spectrum from general policy gradients to specialized preference learning.
-We next introduce each of these three classic algorithms and provide a comparison of popular variants from each family in Table~\ref{tab:RL-algo}.
+The canonical methods, such as REINFORCE, PPO~\citep{schulman2017proximalpolicyoptimizationalgorithms}, GRPO~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, and DPO~\citep{rafailov2024directpreferenceoptimizationlanguage}, form a spectrum from general policy gradients to specialized preference learning.
+We next introduce each of these {four} classic algorithms and provide a comparison of popular variants from each family in Table~\ref{tab:RL-algo}.

-\paragraph{REINFORCE: The Foundational Policy Gradient} As one of the earliest policy gradient algorithms, REINFORCE provides the foundational theory for training stochastic policies.
+\paragraph{REINFORCE: The Foundational Policy Gradient} As one of the earliest policy gradient algorithms, \xhyub{REINFORCE~\citep{Williams1992}} provides the foundational theory for training stochastic policies.
 It operates by increasing the probability of actions that lead to high cumulative reward and decreasing the probability of those that lead to low reward.
 Its objective function is given by:

 where $a^{(i)} \sim \pi_\theta(a|s_0)$ is the $i$-th sampled response, $\mathcal{R}(s_0,a)$ denotes the final rewards received on task completion, and $b(s)$ is a baseline function to reduce the variance of the policy gradient estimate.
-In general, $b(s)$ can be any function, including random variables.
+In general, $b(s)$ can be any function, including random variables. \xhyub{In practice, $b(s)$ is commonly instantiated as the value function $V(s)$.} {Despite with advantages of the concise formula and easy implementation, REINFORCE suffers from drawbacks such as high variance in gradient estimates, sample inefficiency, sensitivity to learning rate and the lack of a critic (value estimator).}

 \paragraph{Proximal Policy Optimization (PPO)}